Skillshare vs. Teachable Comparison: Which Is Better?

 The Skillshare Teacher Fund is a unique concept.
 Students' membership fees essentially get pooled, and you, as the teacher, get paid from that pool of income.
 Payment is derived from the amount of engagement with your classes.
 For example, the number of minutes a student watched a course video and positive reviews from students.

 Teachers selected for the Top Teacher and Teacher Corps programs are eligible for review-based bonuses.
-If teachers receive at least one positive review from a new student, they will automatically receive a bonus of $250 (Top Teacher) or $100 (Teacher Corps).
+If teachers receive at least one positive review from a new student, they will automatically receive a bonus of $250 (Top Teacher) or $100 (Rising Teachers).

 So, you can see that there is no fixed payment, and it’s difficult to gauge how much you’ll earn each month.
 Of course, more minutes viewed means more revenue, but the amount of money you earn every month will change depending on multiple variables.